Heider Balance under Disordered Triadic Interactions: Calculation of The Mean Values Triads

 In this part, we want to calculate the mean value of triads.
 We write the Hamiltonian as $H = H'+ H_{\Delta}$, where $ H_{\Delta}$

 consist of terms dedicates to each link $S_{ij}$ , $S_{jk}$ and $S_{ki}$ individually and the last term denotes a triad of all those.
 We have

-Keep all the calculations similar to what has been done for two-stars, again in the mean-field approximation we estimate each three inequality summation by two inequality one for convenient use of $Q$ definition.
-Considering all possible configurations of triplet $S_{ij}S_{jk}S_{ki}$, there will be eight different forms.
-Where $ H^{abc}_{\Delta}\equiv\ H_{\Delta}(S_{ij}=a,S_{jk}=b, S_{ki}=c) $.
-We can write
+Keep all the calculations similar to what has been done for two-stars, again in the mean-field approximation we estimate each of three inequality summations by two inequality, for convenient use of $Q$ definition.
+Considering all possible configurations of triplet $S_{ij}S_{jk}S_{ki}$, there will be eight different forms, where $ H^{abc}_{\Delta}\equiv\ H_{\Delta}(S_{ij}=a,S_{jk}=b, S_{ki}=c) $, and we write it as

 \begin{widetext}

 \end{widetext} \end{appendices}